I know your secret.

 3. Professional blogging

 As a blogger you have the chance to spread your wings and build something special.
 You’re the boss.
-You get to make all the decisions.
+You get to flex your entrepreneurial skills.

 Blogging is something that virtually anyone can do, whether you’re a beginner or not.